Baker Street tube station: Hammersmith & City line

 Between 1 October 1877 and 31 December 1906 some services on the H&CR were extended to Richmond over the London and South Western Railway (L&SWR) via its station at Hammersmith (Grove Road).

-The station is between Great Portland Street and Edgware Road on this line, as with the Circle line.
+On the Hammersmith & City line, the station is between Edgware Road to the west and Great Portland Street to the east, as well on the Circle line.

 The typical off-peak service in trains per hour (tph) is: